 Rhône-Alpes (Auvergne and Rhône-Alpes)

-The Old Regions
+The Old Regions of France

 - Aquitaine Region - an amazing land of wine, fine cuisine, cosmopolitan cities like Bordeaux and miles and miles of protected parkland ideal for eco-tourism.